Leon Rhodes

-Leon Rhodes (March 10, 1932 – December 9, 2017) was an American country music musician.
-A guitarist, he primarily played behind Ernest Tubb as part of the Texas Troubadours and later was a house band member for the television programs Grand Ole Opry and Hee Haw.
+Leon Rhodes (March 10, 1932 – December 9, 2017) was an American country music guitarist.
+He primarily played behind Ernest Tubb as part of the Texas Troubadours and later was a house band member for the television programs Grand Ole Opry and Hee Haw.
 Rhodes also played as a session musician for various country singers such as Willie Nelson, Waylon Jennings, Loretta Lynn, George Strait, and John Denver, among others.

 Rhodes was regarded as one of the foremost country guitarists of his era for his quickness and accuracy.
 During his time with the Troubadours, Rhodes developed recognition as Tubb would often introduce him by name prior to his guitar solos.

 Life and career

 1932–1959: Early life and beginnings

 Leon Rhodes was born on March 10, 1932, in Dallas, Texas.
 He was born into a musically inclined family as his father, James Edward Rhodes, played the guitar and harmonica while his mother, May Rhodes (née Meharg), was a pianist.
 Rhodes began to teach himself to play guitar at the age of ten.
 Rhodes and his family were Pentecostals, and he played at dances for his church.

 When Rhodes was 16 years old, he was hired for his first job in the music industry as a member of "The Big D Jamboree" radio program on Dallas station KRLD.
 He received his first recording opportunities in the 1950s, when he worked as a session musician for fellow Texans Lefty Frizzell and Ray Price.
 Rhodes also played at the Silver Spur Club and the Longhorn Ballroom for owner Jack Ruby, the man later known for killing Lee Harvey Oswald in the wake of the assassination of John F. Kennedy.